ivkeapp/Rick-Morty-s-characters/README.md

 - initList() - method that initialize RecyclerView and fill it with data from the API.

 ## Other tools
-http://www.jsonschema2pojo.org/ for creating Java classes based on JSON schema
+http://www.jsonschema2pojo.org/ for creating Java model classes based on JSON schema